ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/basic_setup.md

 # The two parts

-A course website in this format is really two websites in one.
+A course website in this format is typically two websites in one.

 | Example | Description |
 |---------|-------------|